cfuhrman/portland-weather/README.md

 ## Caveats

 [comment]: # (Just in case people get confused ...)
-This program displays the current weather for Portland, *Oregon* not Portland, *Maine*.
+By default, this program displays the current weather for Portland, *Oregon* not Portland, *Maine*.

 ## Copyright